 International Criminal Justice Review (ICJR) publishes peer-reviewed research on crime and justice across the globe.
-Since the journal’s inception, it maintains a strong interest in cross-national criminology.
-Also, the journal is particularly interested in publishing research on environmental criminology, immigration and crime, drugs/alcohol and crime, research based on qualitative or innovative methods, as well as systematic reviews and meta-analyses.
+Since the journal’s inception, it maintains a strong interest in cross-national and comparative criminology.
+Substantively, the journal is particularly interested in publishing research on environmental criminology, immigration and crime, drugs and crime, crime and punishment, organized crime and terrorism, and crime and public policy.
+The journal accepts qualitative, quantitative, and mixed methods research, while encouraging submissions that use novel data sources, causal inference, and systematic review methods.

 - International/comparative criminology